DelaRicch/redux-simple-shopping-cart/README.md

 4. Redux Toolkit
 5. React-Redux
 6. React Icons
+7. Implemented localStorage to store items added to cart even when page reloads

 NB: This might not be a perfect project but hoping to add more functionalities to it soon